 Interference means the degradation of a wireless communication signal caused by electromagnetic radiation from another source.
 Interference can slow down or eliminate a wireless transmission depending on the strength of the interfering signal.

-Client hardware/software means the electronic equipment and software that is installed in a desktop, laptop, handheld, portable, or other computing device to provide a LAN interface to a wireless network.
+Client hardware/software means the electronic equipment and software that is installed in a desktop, laptop, handheld, portable, or other computing device to provide a LAN inter

 - Wireless equipment and users must follow all network connection policies as set forth in the policy herein.
 All provisions of the IT Security Requirements and Practices apply to this policy.

 - Interference or disruption of other authorized communications that result from the intentional or incidental misuse or misapplication of wireless network radio frequency spectrum is prohibited.

 - Wireless access points must abide by all federal, state, and local laws, rules, or regulations pertaining to wireless networks.

 - Deployment and management of wireless access points in areas not controlled by the College's IT department are not the responsibility of the IT department or the College.

 - Wireless access points shall require user authentication at the access point before granting access to campus or Internet services.
 Wireless network interfaces and end-user devices shall support authentication to access wireless networks that allow connectivity to the Campus Network.